Harnessing the Science of Cognitive-Behavioral Change to Reduce Bias, Create Inclusion, and Promote Equity

 Dr. William T. L. Cox

-The bias habit-breaking training was developed by Dr. Patricia Devine, Dr. William Cox, and their colleagues, building on more than 30 years of scientific research on prejudice, stereotyping, and bias.
-Foundational to the work is Dr. Devine’s prejudice habit model (Devine, 1989), which originated the very notion of “implicit bias” or “unintentional bias”.
+The bias habit-breaking training was developed, tested, and refined over the last 17 years by leading scientists from top universities in the U.S. and Canada, including our Founder/CEO, Dr. William Cox, Dr. Patricia Devine, Dr. Molly Carnes, and their colleagues, building on more than 30 years of scientific research on prejudice, stereotyping, and bias.

-Over the past 16 years, this training has been administered with many different audiences, including public school teachers, professors, graduate students, lawyers, judges, doctors, police officers, tech companies, and others.
+Over the past 17 years, this training has been administered with many different audiences, including public school teachers, professors, graduate students, lawyers, judges, doctors, police officers, tech companies, and others.
 Randomized-controlled tests have shown that the training causes long-term decreases in measured levels of implicit bias and increases in awareness and concern about racial and other forms of discrimination.
 The training equips people with tools to recognize and address bias, and experiments have shown that people who have completed the training are significantly more likely to speak up against bias and confront bias in the world around them, up to at least 2-3 years post-training.
-One large-scale experimental test of the training led to a 43% increase in the hiring of members of underrepresented groups (Devine, Forscher, Cox, Kaatz, Sheridan, & Carnes, 2017).
+One large-scale experimental test of the training led to a 43% increase in the hiring of members of underrepresented groups (Cox, 2023).
 In over a dozen randomized-controlled studies, our team has tested this training’s replicability and long-term effectiveness, with effects lasting up to at least 2-3 years.